-- An excellent transfer experience including bus and rail integration and options for RET community-desired amenities provided at the station; and - Equitable transit-oriented development serving the community.
+- Excellent transfer experience including bus and rail integration and options for RET community-desired amenities provided at the station; and - Equitable transit-oriented development.

 Overview of Draft EIS comments

 Diagrams are not to scale and all measurements are approximate for illustration purposes only.